vladsaveliev/nextflow/docs/module.rst

 for :ref:`process-page` definition expect you will need to omit that definition of the ``from`` and ``into`` channel declarations.

-Then processes can be invoked as a function passing as parameter(s) the expected input channel(s).
+Then processes can be invoked as a function in the ``workflow`` scope, passing as parameter the expected input channel.

 For example::